robertdebock/ansible-role-hostname/README.md

 ---
 # defaults file for hostname

+# The hostname to set.
+By default whatever the inventory is set to.
+hostname: "{{ inventory_hostname }}"

 # Should the machine be rebooted when the hostname is changed?
 hostname_reboot: yes
 ```